 For more information on computing services, visit IIT Office of Technology Services.
 Access to online courses is provided through the Blackboard course management system (available via themyIITportal).
 Specific resources required for each course is identified by the course instructor in the course syllabus.

-Students with disabilities enrolled in IIT Online courses are eligible for accommodations.
+Students with disabilities enrolled in Digital Learning courses are eligible for accommodations.
 In order to receive accommodations for a disability, please contact the Center for Disability Resources at firstname.lastname@example.org or at 312-567-5744.
 You will need to submit documentation of your disability and speak with a staff member in the CDR to determine what accommodations are appropriate.
 Additional information about the CDR, services, and documentation guidelines can be found on the CDR website: iit.edu/cdr.
 Advance planning is critical to ensuring that accommodations are provided in a timely manner.

 Where can I get more information on commencement requirements?